 The Lowdown: Fluffy egg whites and whipped cream combine to make the light consistency of this low-carb recipe from I Breathe I'm Hungry, which also has dark chocolate and cocoa butter for a layered finish.
 You don't need an ice cream maker to get this done, either, so you could have it in the next hour.

-Quick Tip: "If you freeze it for more than six hours, remember to let it sit at room temperature for a few minutes before eating," Mellissa says.
+Quick Tip: "If you freeze it for more than six hours, remember to let it sit at room temperature for a few minutes before eating," blogger Mellissa Sevigny says.

 Chocolate Bacon Toffee Ice Cream